scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 The full imported API can be found here: [Reflection][reflection doc].
 Unfortunately, at this stage, this automatically generated documentation is not very easy to navigate.

-The most important element on the page is the hierarchy tree which provides a syntethic overview of the subtyping relationships of the types in the API.
+The most important element on the page is the hierarchy tree which provides a synthetic overview of the subtyping relationships of the types in the API.
 For each type `Type` in the tree:

  - the object `TypeMethods` contains the methods available for `Type`
- - the object `TypeModule` contains some _static-ish_ methods, most notably eventual constructors (`apply/copy`) and the `unapply` method which provides the extractor(s) required for pattern matching.
+ - the object `TypeModule` contains some _static-ish_ methods, most notably constructors (`apply/copy`) and the `unapply` method which provides the extractor(s) required for pattern matching.
  - For all types `Upper` such that `Type <: Upper`, the methods defined in `UpperMethods` are available on `Type` as well.

 For example `TypeBounds`, a subtype of `TypeRepr`, represents a type tree of the form `T >: L <: U`: a type `T` which is a super type of `L` and a subtype of `U`.
-In `TypeBoundsMethods` you will find the methods `low` and `hi` which allow you to access the representations of `L` and `U`.
-In `TypeBoundsModule` you will find the `unapply` method which enables you to write:
+In `TypeBoundsMethods`, you will find the methods `low` and `hi`, which allow you to access the representations of `L` and `U`.
+In `TypeBoundsModule`, you will find the `unapply` method, which allows you to write:

 ```scala
 def f(tb: TypeBounds) =